donejs/donejs/docs/guide.md

 donejs build cordova
 ```

-If everything went well we should see the iOS simulator starting with our application.
+If everything went well we should see the iOS simulator running our application.

 ### NW.js

-For the desktop build we first have to install the build tools:
+To set up the desktop build, first we have to install the build tools:

 ```
 npm install steal-nw --save-dev
 ```

-As well as update our `package.json` changing `main` to `app.html` and add information about the desktop window:
+We'll also update our `package.json`, changing `main` to `app.html` and addding information about the desktop window:

 ```js
 "main": "production.html",